A Multipartite Hajnal-Szemer\'edi Theorem: Perfect matchings in hypergraphs

 For the simplest example of a divisibility barrier take $d=2$ and $L = \bgen{(-2,2),(0,1)}$.
 So $(x,y) \in L$ precisely when $x$ is even.
 Then the construction described has $|V_1|$ odd, and the edges of $G$ are all $k$-tuples $e \sub V$ such that $|e \cap V_1|$ is even.
 If $|V| = n$ and $|V_1| \sim n/2$, then any set of $k-1$ vertices of $G$ is contained in around $n/2$ edges of $G$, but $G$ contains no perfect matching.

 We now consider the multipartite setting.
 Let $\Part$ partition a vertex set $V$ into parts $V_1, \dots, V_r$ of size $n$, and let $\Qart$ be a partition of $V$ into $d$ parts $U_1, \dots, U_d$ which refines $\Part$.
 Then we say that a lattice $L \sub \Z^d$ is {\em complete with respect to $\Part$} if $L$ contains every difference of basis vectors $\ub_i - \ub_j$ for which $U_i$ and $U_j$ are contained in the same part $V_\ell$ of $\Part$, otherwise we say that $L$ is {\em incomplete with respect to $\Part$}.
 The idea behind this definition is that if $L$ is incomplete with respect to $\Part$, then it is possible that $\ib_\Qart(V) \notin L$, in which case we would have a divisibility barrier to a perfect matching, whilst if $L$ is complete with respect to $\Part$ then this is not possible.

-There is a natural notion of minimality for an incomplete lattice $L$ with respect to $\Part$: we say that $\Qart$ is \emph{minimal} if $L$ does not contain any difference of basis vectors $\unit_i-\unit_j$ for which $U_i, U_j$ are contained in the same part $V_\ell$ of $\Part$.
-For suppose $L$ does contains some such difference $\unit_i-\unit_j$ and form a partition $\Qart'$ from $\Qart$ by merging parts $U_i$ and $U_j$ of $\Qart$.
+There is a natural notion of minimality for an incomplete lattice $L$ with respect to $\Part$.
+We say that $\Qart$ is \emph{transferral-free} if $L$ does not contain any difference of basis vectors $\unit_i-\unit_j$ for which $U_i, U_j$ are contained in the same part $V_\ell$ of $\Part$.
+For suppose $L$ does contain some such difference $\unit_i-\unit_j$ and form a partition $\Qart'$ from $\Qart$ by merging parts $U_i$ and $U_j$ of $\Qart$.
 Let $L' \subseteq \Z^{d-1}$ be the lattice formed by this merging (that is, by replacing the $i$th and $j$th coordinates with a single coordinate equal to their sum).
 Then $L'$ is also incomplete with respect to $\Part$, so we have a smaller divisibility barrier.

 Let $J$ be an $r$-partite $k$-complex whose vertex classes $V_1, \dots, V_r$ each have size $n$.
 The next theorem, Theorem~2.9 from~\cite{KM}, states that if $J$ satisfies (\ref{eq:mindeg}) and $J_k$ is not `close' to either a space barrier or a divisibility barrier, then $J_k$ contains a perfect matching.
 Moreover, we can find a perfect matching in $J_k$ which has roughly the same number of edges of each index.
 More precisely, for a perfect matching $M$ in $J_k$ and a set $A \in \binom{[r]}{k}$ let $N_A(M)$ be the number of edges $e \in M$ with index $i(e) = A$.
 We say that $M$ is \emph{balanced} if $N_A(M)$ is constant over all $A \in \binom{[r]}{k}$, that is, if there are equally many edges of each index.
 Similarly, we say that $M$ is \emph{$\gamma$-balanced} if $N_A(M) = (1 \pm \gamma) N_B(M)$ for any $A, B \in \binom{[r]}{k}$.
 Finally, we formalise the notion of closeness to a space or divisibility barrier as follows.
 Let $G$ and $H$ be $k$-graphs on a common vertex set $V$ of size~$n$.
 We say $G$ is {\em $\beta$-contained} in $H$ if all but at most $\beta n^k$ edges of $G$ are edges of $H$.
 Also, given a partition $\Part$ of $V$ into $d$ parts, we define the {\em $\mu$-robust edge lattice} $L^\mu_\Part(G) \sub \Z^d$ to be the lattice generated by all vectors $\vb \in \Z^d$ such that there are at least $\mu n^k$ edges $e \in G$ with $\ib_\Part(e) = \vb$.